10 Steps to Perfect Pan-Seared Filet Mignon

 3. Thaw the right way.

 Cold steaks are tough steaks.
-30 minutes to one hour in advance of cooking your Filet, remove it from your refrigerator, rinse in water, pat entirely dry with a paper towel, brush with canola oil, season with fresh ground peppercorn, and wrap it in plastic and rest at room temperature.
+Thaw completely using our steak thawing guide.
+Then, 30 minutes to one hour in advance of cooking your filet, remove it from your refrigerator, rinse in water, pat entirely dry with a paper towel, brush with canola oil, season with fresh ground peppercorn, and wrap it in plastic and rest at room temperature.

 4. Salt at the right time.